PacificBiosciences/pb-assembly/README.md

         "seed_p95": 28307,
         "seed_reads": 23059

-A note on these statistics: in the process of created preads, seeds reads with insufficient raw read coverage (usually due to base errors) will be split or truncated.
+A note on these statistics: in the process of created preads, seeds read bases with insufficient raw read coverage (specific by `--min_cov` in `falcon_sense_option`) will cause the read to be split or truncated.
 The preassembled seed fragmentation, truncation, and yield stats summarize the quality of pread assembly.
 A good preassembled yield should be greater than 50%.
 Insufficient coverage or low quality data are common reasons for poor preassembled yield.